Asian shares higher as China-US trade talks set to resume

 Shares were mostly higher in Asia on Tuesday as envoys from the U.S. and China prepared to resume trade talks, this time in Shanghai.

-Japan's Nikkei 225 index climbed 0.3% to 21,687.22 after the Bank of Japan opted to keep its policy intact and leave its benchmark interest rate at minus 0.1%.
+Japan's Nikkei 225 index climbed 0.4% to 21,709.31 after the Bank of Japan opted to keep its policy intact and leave its benchmark interest rate at minus 0.1% but suggested it might find ways to help boost growth if necessary.

 The U.S. and China head into another round of trade negotiations on Tuesday.
 Investors are hoping Beijing and Washington can avoid another escalation in tariffs like the one that occurred two months ago after talks fell apart.